-Smart devices and communication systems will better equip personnel in an emergency; with access to on-demand training, interactions with Emergency Response Teams (ERTs) and control rooms, and the ability to record observations.
-Advanced PPE can tell emergency teams an individual’s location, vital signs and condition from a distant location.
+Smart devices and communication systems will better equip personnel in an emergency, with access to on-demand training, interactions with Emergency Response Teams (ERTs) and control rooms, and the ability to record observations.
+For example, advanced PPE can tell emergency teams an individual’s location, vital signs and condition from a distant location.

 Technology to Reduce Human Error

 The rise of robotics and automation will reduce the risk of human error in emergencies.
 Physically demanding and dangerous tasks are becoming safer through the use of intelligent machines.
 Computers can be adapted to take on more manual work in regards to safety.
 CSIRO have developed Syropods; legged, highly flexible hexapod robots with the potential to navigate complex environments like rock strata, and confined spaces.
 Within a refuge chamber, for example, monitoring and controlling breathable air can be automated to relieve stress and reliance on personnel during an emergency.
 Robotics will also change the behaviour of ERTs, as machines can enter into areas considered unsafe for personnel.

 Technology to Have Life-Saving Impact on Mining Safety

 Safety’s most significant impact will come through reducing the loss of life.
 In its current state, mining is one of the most hazardous industries in the world.
 The sector has an above-average work-related fatality rate; even in Australia, where we are considered a global leader of safe work practices.
 Adopting technology will remove risk, not only by checking the environmental conditions of a mine and performance of equipment, but also the wellbeing and movements of personnel.

 There is no doubt that technology is rapidly changing the face of mining.
 The more new technology is accepted, the more accessible these systems will become.
 Shifts in supply and availability will lower cost barriers for smaller, emerging sites.
 As a result, safety improves across the industry.